muratk5n/thirdwave/en/README.md

 ---

-OO was seen as a way to be more "scientific" about IT software, hilarious bcz one cannot be less scientific then by going to smallest particle level..
-The OO approach did not save projects which typically went over-time and over-budget at a rate of 1/2.
+OO was seen as a way to be more "scientific" about IT software.
+The approach did not save projects which typically went over-time and over-budget at a rate of 1/2.
 They still do.
 For bigger projects the failure rate is even higher, a whopping 4/5.

 ---